F5Networks/f5-openstack-docs/LBaaS-Deployment-Guide.md

 there will no longer be any record of how to map the tenant pool to an agent, and so the BIG-IP may choose a new agent for that tenant.

-### Relation to BIG-IQ

-Alternatively, it may delegate iApp deployment to a BIG-IQ.
-In the case where BIG-IQ is used, the BIG-IQ may deploy to more than one cluster of BIG-IPs but the LBaaS agent will perform no direct interaction with BIG-IQ managed BIG-IPs.

 ### Agent Placement

 The F5 LBaaS agent can be run on any host which has the appropriate